MicrosoftDocs/dynamics-365-project-operations/articles/environment/determine-deployment-type.md

 ### <a name="integrated"></a>Project Operations for resource/non-stocked scenarios
 The Project Operations for resource/non-stocked scenarios includes the following capabilities:

+- Sales process for projects that extends Dynamics 365 Sales application experiences
 - Project planning using Microsoft Project for the Web
 - Multi-dimensional pricing
 - Unified Resource Management